pramodkumarkarn/Ver-ID-Android-Sample/README.md

 		}
 	}
 	~~~
-1. If you no longer need Ver-ID call `VerID.unload()` to dispose of Ver-ID's resources.
+1. If you no longer need Ver-ID call [`VerID.unload()`](https://appliedrecognition.github.io/Ver-ID-Android-Sample/com.appliedrec.ver_id.VerID.html#unload()) to dispose of Ver-ID's resources.
 A good place to do this is in your activity's `onDestroy()` method.

+## Documentation

+Full API documentation is available on the project's [Github page](https://appliedrecognition.github.io/Ver-ID-Android-Sample/com.appliedrec.ver_id.VerID.html).

 # Release Notes
 ## Changes in Version 1.8